Kthyeon/FINE_official/dividemix/README.md

 ### With FINE
-All hyper-parameter settings are same with baselines Run the followings:
+All hyper-parameter settings are the same with baselines Run the followings for severe noise rate 90\%:
 ```
     bash scripts/refinement_dynamic_cifar10
     bash scripts/refinement_dynamic_cifar100